 Hot Tip: Delta’s Porsche transfer service is mostly random — there’s no way to guarantee a transfer, but the likelihood is pretty high for Delta 360° members.

 They’ll then drive to your connecting gate, allowing you to bypass all of the chaos in the terminal, and dramatically improve the chance you’ll make your connection.
 Once at the new gate, the representative will help get your bags out of the car and escort you onto the jet bridge where you’ll directly board your flight.

 Sometimes this service is offered for passengers with known tight connections, and at other times it’s offered as a “surprise and delight” — not necessarily for a delay, but perhaps because there are no needs for the vehicle elsewhere and they want to generate goodwill amongst the passengers.

 If you’re the type of traveler who loves to show off, this one is for you.
-All Delta 360° members will receive custom luggage tags that can be placed on your bags to easily identify your frequent flyer status.
+All Delta 360° members will receive custom luggage tags that can be placed on their bags to easily identify their frequent flyer status.

 Potential Upgrade Priority

 A lot of what makes the Delta 360° experience isn’t published, so in order to put together the pieces of the puzzle on what is included, you need to sift through hundreds of forums and personal anecdotes.
 Knowing this, the upgrade priority benefit on Delta is very unknown, but here’s what we do know and can surmise…

 Unlike American ConciergeKey and United Global Services, Delta 360° flyers do not get a published higher priority than other elites.
 Because of this, the benefits of upgrading are a bit “hit or miss.”
 Some Delta 360° members find they are upgraded before other Diamond Medallion members on the day of departure and others have received upgrades prior to the normal upgrade window.